DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxGantt/1 Configuration/onResourceAssigning.md

 Model data.
 Available only if you use Knockout.

 ##### field(e.values): any
-The values of the resource and task.
+The values of the processed resource and task.

 ---